The Artemis II Mission

 Descent of the Orion crew module towards the Pacific Ocean with parachutes deployed, closing out the Artemis I mission on December 11th, 2022.
 Image credit: Josh Valcarcel

 On the tenth and final day of its lunar mission, Orion will approach Earth.
-It will re-enter the planet’s atmosphere at a steep angle of roughly 6-7° and at an unprecedented speed of about 40,000 km/h, the fastest ever attempted by a human spacecraft.
+It will re-enter the planet’s atmosphere at a steep angle of roughly 6-7° and at an unprecedented speed of about 40,000 km/h, the fastest ever attempted by a crewed spacecraft.
 Because Orion is returning from lunar orbit rather than low Earth orbit, it carries far more kinetic energy, making a precise entry angle crucial.
 If the entry is too steep, the crew could experience extreme heating and dangerously high G-forces.
 If the entry is too shallow, Orion could skip off the atmosphere like a stone on water.

 Once Orion slows sufficiently, it will deploy a cluster of large parachutes to reduce its descent speed to less than 30 kilometers per hour.
 After splashdown into the Pacific Ocean, inflation devices will keep the crew module afloat.
 The U.S. Navy will recover the crew and spacecraft from the waters using a San Antonio-class amphibious transport dock.